-Oscar Wilde was a flamboyant and vivacious playwright of the 19th century.
-He studied at Oxford and was a keen classicist.
+Oscar Wilde (1854 – 1900) was a flamboyant and vivacious Irish playwright of the 19th century.
+He studied at Trinity College Dublin and Oxford, and was a keen classicist.
 He wrote a number of great plays as well as essays, poetry and novels.
-His most famous play and the uncontested number one on this list, ‘The Important of being Earnest’ is a fantastic farcical comedy that simply must be read by any actor, playwright or decent human being.
+His most famous play and the uncontested number one on this list, The Important of being Earnest is a fantastic farcical comedy that simply must be read by any actor, playwright or decent human being.

 Oscar Wilde is a master of wit.
 His work is face paced, and quintessentially English.
 He is one of England’s best playwrights and we recommend all actors to read more of his work.
 Get a tea and scone and sit down to some British comedy at its best:

 #1 The Importance of Being Earnest (1895)